 Pigs are more than just sources of bacon!
 If anything, they are some of the most interesting animals we share the planet with.
 More than just swill-guzzling pink porcines, these grunting geniuses may well surprise you.
-Here are 32 interesting facts about pigs which you may not be aware of…
+Here are some interesting facts about pigs which you may not be aware of…

 ‘Pigging out’ and ‘eating like a pig’ are misnomers.
 Pigs are actually very clean, slow-eating mammals.
 They digest all the food they eat slowly and savour the taste!